A guide to the Annual General Meeting

 Who can attend?

-Anyone from a Bond member organisation can attend the AGM, free of charge, but only your organisation’s designated voter can take part in discussions or vote.
+Anyone from a Bond member organisation can attend the AGM (there is no charge) but only your organisation’s designated voter can take part in discussions or vote.

 Elections to the Bond board